Maternity leave is a vital part of preparing for a new baby, providing time to recover, bond, and adjust to life as a parent.

 Let’s uncover all you need to know about maternity leave in Australia.

-How Long is Maternity Leave in Australia?
+How Long is Parental Leave in Australia?

 Maternity leave in Australia typically includes unpaid parental leave and, for eligible parents, Paid Parental Leave (PPL) through the government.
 The specifics of leave entitlements, however, can vary slightly across states and territories.

-Unpaid Parental Leave
+Unpaid Parental Leave Entitlement & Length

 Under the Fair Work Act 2009, eligible employees are entitled to: